Daigou: Negative impacts

 Daigou syndicates can be involved in hoarding and stockpiling of goods in large quantities and often infuriate local customers for the shortage of goods and disruption incurred to the markets.

 In June 2019, naval personnel from a Chinese warship berthed in Sydney Harbour, Australia, were photographed unloading boxes of baby formula and other products from a large van to carry onto the ship.

 In January and February 2020, in response to the COVID-19 pandemic, China's United Front organized successful daigou in numerous countries to help China import 2.5 billion pieces of epidemic safety equipment, including over two billion safety masks.
 The Australian subsidiaries of Country Garden and Greenland Holdings had their employees gather medical supplies, which were subsequently airlifted to Wuhan and exacerbated the shortages in Australian hospitals.
 Jorge Guajardo, Mexico's former ambassador to China, suggested that China was evidently hiding the extent of a pandemic that endangered the world and covertly securing PPE at low prices, as the "surreptitious" operation left "the world naked with no supply of PPE."

+As daigou purchases are often conducted in cash and without proper documentation they have been linked to money laundering, with alleged criminal proceeds are channelled through purchases at luxury stores.

 Such actions have prompted several governments to take actions against daigou smuggling and hoarding.
 In 2012, the New Zealand government began regularly cracking down and sometimes outright banning unauthorized export of consumer goods through unregistered channels.
 Australian retailers have imposed multiple restrictions on daigou purchases of baby formula.

 Some daigou service providers fraudulently sell counterfeit products that have been altered to appear purchased abroad from legitimate sources.

+In summer 2026, South Korea’s Incheon Airport airline staff suffered at least five incidents involving “daigou” traders rushing past queues, resulting in injured airport staff.